Everything we know about the Texas mall shooter

-Texas mall shooting: Everything we know about gunman who killed eight in outlet mall massacre
+Texas mall shooting: Everything we know about gunman Mauricio Garcia who killed eight in outlet mall massacre

 The gunman, who police say killed eight and injured seven others, has not been named